tylerthomasallen/docs/src/pages/links/link-domain.md

 ### Custom SUBDOMAIN (go.branch.com)

-!!! note "Do not use www"
+!!! warning "Do not use www"
 	Some browsers have special rules for processing URLs beginning with `www`.
 We strongly recommend you do not include a `www` prefix in your custom subdomain.

 1. Create a CNAME for your subdomain and point it to `custom.bnc.lt`